Below is an overview of degree requirements for a PhD in Sociology. The full requirements can be found in the CHD Handbook 2020-2021.

 Qualifying Paper Seminar

-Students must complete 6 elective courses, which may be chosen from those 100-level courses designated as Conference Courses in Courses of Instruction; 200-level courses; 300-level individual reading courses; or workshops (students are required to take two credits of workshops).
+Students must complete 6 elective courses, which may be chosen from those 1000-level courses designated as Conference Courses in Courses of Instruction; 2000-level courses; 3000-level individual reading courses; or workshops (students are required to take two workshops).
 Students can receive no more than two elective credits for workshops.
 Courses from other departments that are cross-listed under Sociology in Courses of Instruction will count toward meeting the elective requirement.
 This requirement is normally completed by the end of the second year of residency and must be met by the end of the third year of residency.

 Doctoral students are required to enroll in two workshops during their graduate careers.
 Sociology workshops are offered on a credit/non-credit basis only and attendance is required to receive course credit.
 See detailed information regarding PhD Workshops.

 There is one General Written Examination that is taken in August, prior to the start of the fall semester of the second year of residence.
-The examination is based on standard faculty-generated reading lists for seven fields within sociology (Social Organization, Social Stratification, Gender, Race/Ethnicity/Immigration, Culture, Development, and Political Sociology).
+The examination is based on standard faculty-generated reading lists for seven fields within sociology (Social Organization, Social Stratification, Culture, Development, Gender, Family, Immigration, Political Sociology, and Race and Ethnicity).
 Students write one essay on each of four subject areas, including one essay on Social Organization and one essay on Social Stratification.

 Each examination question is graded by two faculty members.
 The grade on this qualifying exam is an important component of the decision to advance a student to candidacy.